If you’re wondering how to register a business or trading name, this may help point you in the right direction.

 The ABR maintains a register of Australian Business Numbers (ABN’s).

-Included on that public register of ABN’s was the entities “Trading Name” – both registered and non-registered.
+Included on that public ABN register was the entity’s “Trading Name” – both registered and non-registered.

 From 1 November 2018 business names are no longer included on the ABR.